Milkweed Cuttings Make Plant Propagation A Snip

 Check out this quick how to grow from cuttings video to see how much simpler your milkweed prep can be:

 Tips to Grow from Cuttings (UPDATED AFTER VIDEO)

-- Tropical milkweed (A. curassavica) and butterfly weed (A. tuberosa) cuttings can be rooted in water.
-My balloon plant (A. physocarpa) cuttings rotted in water, although others have had success with this variety.
+- Tropical milkweed (A. curassavica), butterfly weed (A. tuberosa), and swan milkweed (G.fruticosus) cuttings can be rooted in water.
+My balloon plant (G. physocarpus) cuttings rotted in water, although others have had success with this variety.

 - Root overwintering plants anytime between January and March.
 Start at least one month before planting outside